PCI DSS

 3.1.
 Pre-change approval

-You’ll need a change control workflow that caters to:
+You’ll need a change control workflow suitable for:

 That workflow will need to:

-• Define who is allowed to add scripts to the payment page and who is allowed to approve such an addition
+Define who is allowed to add scripts to the payment page and who is allowed to approve such additions

-• Record why it is necessary for the script to be on the payment page (and ideally, this should be in relation to the behavior of the script)
+Record why the script must be on the payment page (and ideally, this should be to the behavior of the script)

 This could be implemented within an existing change-control process or with something like a spreadsheet to maintain the inventory and the information specified in the requirement.